ynput/ayon-documentation/website/docs/server_testing.md

 Current configuration runs the tests in parallel, which might cause issues if specs are not properly written.
 In order to avoid any race issues, we recommend to follow a safe entity naming strategy, i.e. prefix entity names with unique identifiers (see existing tests for examples).

 ### Tests cleanup
-Testing entities that depend on other will require parent entities creation.
-Make sure that that they are properly destroyed after testing is done to avoid polution of future test runs.
-For example, when testing folders or tasks the easiest cleanup method would be to delete the parent project, which will in turn delete all the related records.
+Testing entities that depend on others will require the creation of parent entities.
+Make sure that they are properly destroyed after testing is done to avoid pollution of future test runs.
+For example, when testing folders or tasks, the easiest cleanup method would be to delete the parent project, which will, in turn, delete all the related records.

 ## Generate tests on the fly
 As mentioned previously We chose [Playwright](https://playwright.dev) for its versatility and ease of use.